dcsync/pycobalt/README.md

 creates a new thread in Cobalt Strike and trying to register callbacks for menus created before that point (e.g. `beacon_top`) will result in a thread safety exception within Java.
-It's not possible to register menus using the regular aggressor functions for the same reason.
+It's not possible to register menus using the regular Aggressor functions for the same reason.

 The one downside to this is that you can't generate the menu labels dynamically from within the menu callbacks.